cube-drone/rt0/players-guide/src/player/arcana/1_the_magician.md

  * Cards sitting on Pull a Rabbit Out of a Hat remain there.
  * When all four cards are present:
  * * Discard the lowest three cards
- * * Use the highest ranked card as a Magician for the purpose of triggering a spell.
+ * * Draw the the highest ranked card into hand, and treat it as a Magician (for example, to trigger a spell).
  * Mark 3 Corruption points on Pull a Rabbit Out of a Hat to gain Saw a Woman in Half

 #### Saw a Woman in Half